What are alkaline vegan recipes, and why is it essential to eat an alkaline vegan diet?

-This raw Curry Broccoli Salad with sweet grapes and crunchy walnuts is the easy answer to a crowd-pleasing alkaline side for picnics barbecues.
+This raw Curry Broccoli Salad with sweet grapes and crunchy walnuts is the easy answer to a crowd-pleasing alkaline side for picnics and barbecues.
 No mayo, no dairy, and so delicious!
-Aside from barbecues, it’s a great option for lunches because it’s just the right level of satisfying not too heavy that you’ll feel like taking a nap after you devour it
+Aside from barbecues, it’s a great option for lunches because it’s just the right level of satisfaction not too heavy that you’ll feel like taking a nap after you devour it

 Want a wonderfully light, yet satisfying breakfast that’s also alkaline?
 Look no further than this Tofu Scramble Stuffed Avocado.
 In this recipe, creamy halved avocados are stuffed with a savory tofu scramble.
 Not only is this breakfast different, it’s also incredibly easy to make!

 Delicious gluten-free burger alert!
 This Garden Veggie Burger is made from a variety of vegetable that is combined to form flavorful patties.
 Crispy on the outside, but tender on the inside — does it get better than this?
 Serve these on the roll of your choice if you’re not strictly alkaline, with a slice of tomato and some greens, or enjoy it on a bed of dark, leafy greens and grains as a part of a hearty salad.

 Shakshuka is one of those breakfast recipes that has steadily gained popularity in the last couple of years, but anyone who’s enjoyed a North African or Middle Eastern breakfast will be familiar with its rich and tangy flavors.
 Typically topped with eggs, this recipe substitutes them for seasoned silken tofu, giving you a genuine, egg-free shakshuka experience.
 This is an easy one-pan meal serve with bread that’s perfect for soaking up all the flavorful tomato sauce.